 Finding Gigs for Your New Band

 So you’ve got the band, you’ve got the sound, and you’ve got the songs.
 Ready to add some fans to the mix?
 Then it’s time to start getting your band gigs.
+In this post we’ll take you through our process for how to get gigs in NYC for new bands.

 Finding gigs can be a stressful and confusing process, particularly for a brand-new band, that’s why we put together these tips on how to find gigs for your band in NYC.
 Depending on your location, you may find yourself with a myriad of potential venues to choose from — each of which can provide a completely different experience.
 Some will earn you more money while others will be more beneficial in getting your name out there.
 But, first things first.
 Before you begin your venue search, you’ll need to…